apache/singa-doc/docs-site/docs/dist-train.md

 The constructor first obtains the rank, the world size, and the NCCL ID from the input argument.
 After that, it calls the setup function to initialize the NCCL communicator, cuda streams, and buffers.

-After the initialization, it provides the AllReduce functionality to synchronize the model parameters or gradients.
-For instance, synch takes a input tensor and perform AllReduce through the NCCL routine.
-After we call synch, it is necessary to call wait function to wait for the AllReduce operation to be completed.
+After the initialization, it provides the all-reduce functionality to synchronize the model parameters or gradients.
+For instance, synch takes a input tensor and perform all-reduce through the NCCL routine.
+After we call synch, it is necessary to call wait function to wait for the all-reduce operation to be completed.

 ### Python interface for DistOpt

 Then, the python interface provide a [DistOpt](https://github.com/apache/singa/blob/master/python/singa/opt.py) class to wrap an [optimizer](https://github.com/apache/singa/blob/master/python/singa/opt.py) object to perform distributed training based on MPI or multiprocessing.
 During the initialization, it creates a NCCL communicator object (from the C interface as methioned in the subsection above).
-Then, this communicator object is used for every AllReduce operations in DistOpt.
+Then, this communicator object is used for every all-reduce operations in DistOpt.

 In MPI or multiprocess, each process has an individual rank, which gives information of which GPU the individual process is using.
 The training data is partitioned, so that